 Land Actively Devoted to Agriculture: State law requires that the taxable value of agricultural land be calculated using the income approach with a prescribed capitalization rate.
-The market value of agricultural land is determined using the sales comparison approach with the difference in the value conclusions from these two approaches being the amount of the speculative agriculture value exemption.

 Residential Buildings: These are best appraised using the sales comparison and cost approaches.
 The gross rent multiplier (GRM) can be used as a check on the other approaches.